 Recorded in November 2012 at Islington’s iconic Union Chapel, this EP features six live tracks.
 It is available to download for just £2 – click here to buy or preview.

-We are pleased to announce that our first album, ‘The Tractor Makers’ Ball’, is now released.
-It’s available as a digital download from Bandcamp or , or on CD including a 12 page booklet and nice digi-pak packaging.
+Our first album, ‘The Tractor Makers’ Ball’, is available as a digital download from Bandcamp or , or on CD including a 12 page booklet and nice digi-pak packaging.
 You can listen to the whole album on the music page of this website, and two tracks are available for free download from our Bandcamp page.